 They’re similar to National Parks in that they’re living, working areas whose landscapes, culture, flora and fauna are considered an asset to the nation.
 They have therefore been singled out for protection by law.

-On the whole, AONBs are smaller than National Parks; just 4 percent of the land in Wales is classed as an AONB, whereas around 20 percent lies within a National Park.
+On the whole, AONBs are smaller than National Parks; just four percent of the land in Wales is classed as an AONB, whereas around 20 percent lies within a National Park.
 While each National Park has a dedicated National Park Authority whose task it is to conserve it and promote opportunities for the public to appreciate and enjoy it, AONBs are small enough to be effectively managed by advisory committees set up by local authorities in partnership with the communities they serve.

 How many AONBs are there?